4.1 Choosing and Applying a CC License

 - Evaluate which license to apply based on relevant factors

 Big Question / Why It Matters

-What should creators consider before applying a CC license or CC0 to their work?
-There are several options for creators who choose to share using CC.
-There are also many things to think about before applying any CC license or CC0, including whether you have all the rights you need and if not, how you must indicate that to the public.
+What should you consider before applying a CC license or CC0 to your work?
+There are several options from which to choose.
+There are also many things to think about before applying any CC license or CC0, including whether you have all the rights you need and, if not, how you must indicate that to the public.

 Personal Reflection / Why it Matters To You

 How would you go about choosing a particular CC license for your work?
 Do you know how to go about actually attaching a license to your work once you have chosen one?
 What if you change your mind about the license?

 Before you decide that you want to apply a Creative Commons license or CC0 to your creative work, there are some important things to consider: